Legendrea: Taxonomic affinities

 The genus (and species) are distinguishable from one another by the length of their finger-like tentacles.
-These tentacles are located at the rear end of the animal.
-Descriptions of the animal vary from one another, and the reasoning is unknown.
+These tentacles are located at the rear end of the cell.
+Varied descriptions of these tentacles have been attributed to their different morphologies when swimming versus at rest, such as in the case of L. loyezae.
 Phylogenetic analysis of the 18S rRNA gene within L. loyezae placed the genus within the family Spathidiidae taxonomically ranked under the order of Haptorida.
 A shorter gene of 18S rRNA was used to classify the species and so its affinity should be carefully interpreted with there being the likelihood of it changing to a new affinity.
 The sequence used to determine the identity of L. loyezae implies that it forms a sister group with the sequences from the re-identified Epispathidium papilliferum as well as an undescribed species of the same genus.
 The Epispathidium possessed protruding papillae that are analogous to those found on L. loyezae, although the papillae on Epispathidium were only present on its oral region.